Version 1 – Seamless

 MINI LEATHER POUCH

-Also discover another version of a seamless leather coin purse/mini-pouch.
+Also discover another version of a seamless leather wallet / mini-pouch.

 - Height: 9 cm